 Take advantage of HTTP compression for sending and receiving large requests.

 When working with time series data, ensure you limit the size of the requests for both extraction and insertion.
 If the request or response is too large or exceeds our processing time threshold, the 413 Request Too Large error response will be returned.

 The body of the request should not exceed 5MB before compression.
 The query string should not exceed 4096 bytes.
 A 413 Request Too Large response will be returned for requests exceeding the size limit.

 You should limit the rate of requests to the API to ensure you do not exceed the usage limits.

 Responses will always use HTTP Status Codes to indicate the result of the request.
 Be prepared to handle unexpected errors which may arise from:

-Enable the Display Node Ids in properties dialog option to quickly discover Node Id’s from the user interface.
-The Node Id will be shown in the associated Node properties dialog.
+Node Ids are shown in the associated Node properties dialog.
 You can also assign your own unique Custom Id to every node for use with the API.